-Decision Date of Milestone Decision on the long term future of the East Demerara Conservancy: whether to pursue for the long term the MMA Stage III (and also Stage II) projects or whether to re-construct the EDWC dam.
-If the latter a decision on the alignment required.
-31 January 2006 Decision on whether to pursue long term improvements to Georgetown Drainage system 31 March 2006 Decision on the priorities for drainage improvement of the coastal areas in Regions 2, 3, 4, 5 and 6: which areas have highest priority, whether agricultural or settlement drainage has highest priority, what standard of drainage should be the target 31 December 2005 Decision on whether and how to fund adequate maintenance of the improved systems to avoid wasting the investment 31 December 2005
+Decision Process for Decision making Date of Milestone Decision on the long term future of the East Demerara Conservancy: whether to pursue for the long term the MMA Stage III (and also Stage II) projects and hence how much of the EDWC dam needs to be re-constructed, or whether to re-construct the EDWC dam.
+In either case a decision on the alignment of the re-constructed EDWC dam is required.
+Recommendations of feasibility study into options for EDWC (Package Nr 12) to inform decision making.
+Round-table review of recommendations by NDIB and Conservancy Board plus representatives of Guysuco, Rice Growers Association and other stakeholders to develop consensus on way forward Present proposals to senior minister for support Present to cabinet for government approval 31 January 2006 Decision on whether to pursue long term improvements to Georgetown Drainage system Recommendations of feasibility study into options for Georgetown (Package Nr 13) to inform decision making.
+Round-table review of recommendations by City Engineers Department plus representatives of NDIB, and other stakeholders to develop consensus on way forward Present proposals to City Council for support/approval Present proposals to cabinet for government approval 31 March 2006 Decision on the priorities for drainage improvement of the coastal areas in Regions 2, 3, 4, 5 and 6: which areas have highest priority, whether agricultural or settlement drainage has highest priority, what standard of drainage should be the target Recommendations of strategy developed for drainage in the Regions (Package Nr 14) to inform decision making.
+Round-table review of recommendations by NDIB, RDCs plus representatives of NDCs, Guysuco, Rice Growers Association and other stakeholders to develop consensus on way forward Present proposals to senior minister for support Present proposals to cabinet for government approval 31 December 2005 Decision on whether and how to fund adequate maintenance of the improved systems to avoid wasting the investment Recommendations of Packages 12 to 14 to inform decision making.
+NDIB to develop recommendations Present proposals to senior minister for support Present proposals to cabinet for government approval 31 December 2005